tc39/proposal-temporal/docs/duration.md

 For usage examples and a more complete explanation of how balancing works, see [Duration balancing](./balancing.md).

-A `largestUnit` value of `'auto'`, which is the default if only `smallestUnit` is given, means that `largestUnit` should be the largest nonzero unit in the duration that is larger than `smallestUnit`.
+A `largestUnit` value of `'auto'`, which is the default if only `smallestUnit` is given (or if `roundTo` is a string), means that `largestUnit` should be the largest nonzero unit in the duration that is larger than `smallestUnit`.
 For example, in a duration of 3 days and 12 hours, `largestUnit: 'auto'` would mean the same as `largestUnit: 'day'`.
 This behavior implies that the default balancing behavior of this method to not "grow" the duration beyond its current largest unit unless needed for rounding.

-The `smallestUnit` option determines the unit to round to.
+The `smallestUnit` option (or the value of `roundTo` if a string parameter is used) determines the unit to round to.
 For example, to round to the nearest minute, use `smallestUnit: 'minute'`.
-The default, if only `largestUnit` is given, is to do no rounding.
+The default, if only `largestUnit` is given, is to do no rounding of smaller units.

-At least one of `largestUnit` or `smallestUnit` is required.
+If an object parameter is used, at least one of `largestUnit` or `smallestUnit` is required.

 Converting between years, months, weeks, and other units requires a reference point.
 If `largestUnit` or `smallestUnit` is years, months, or weeks, or the duration has nonzero years, months, or weeks, then the `relativeTo` option is required.